Bitagora/bitagora-web/nodes/install/validator.md

 #### Access the shell

+There are two ways to access the shell.

+The easiest is to use the `bitagora-node.sh` script downloaded during installation.
+The script includes a submenu option SHELL.
+Enter this menu to access all the functionalities of the shell.

-You can access the shell container by openning a terminal window and running:
+If you want more control, you can also access the shell container by openning a terminal window and running:

 ```
 docker exec -it bitagora-shell bash